MichielvdVelde/playground/README.md

-# Ship Designer
+# Game

-Ship designer for an RTS-like game.

-## Goals

-Get tests and code coverage working with `jest`, ES modules, and TypeScript.
+All kinds of dev and test for a text-based game.